peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Reduce(
         PeterO.Numbers.EContext ctx);

-Returns an object with the same numerical value as this one but with trailing zeros removed from its mantissa (significand).
+Returns an object with the same numerical value as this one but with trailing zeros removed from its significand.
 For example, 1.00 becomes 1.
 If this object's value is 0, changes the exponent to 0.

 <b>Parameters:</b>